What to Know

 DCRA data shows property owners in nearly every corner of the District have operated apartments, rooming houses and bed-and-breakfasts without getting official confirmation that conditions are safe.

-But, when property owners rent illegally, the apartments aren’t checked, Bolling, the DCRA director, said.
+But when property owners rent illegally, the apartments aren’t checked, Bolling, the DCRA director, said.

 “When a property doesn’t have a license and we’re not told about it, that’s where problems can arise,” she said.

 Some illegal apartments are found by DCRA’s housing investigations unit, whose techniques include inspecting properties after seeing suspicious Craigslist ads.
-But, most units without certificates of occupancy are found after DCRA receives a tip from a tenant or neighbor who thinks something is not right, Orlins, the department’s spokesman, said.
+But, most units without certificates of occupancy are found after DCRA receives a tip from a tenant or neighbor who suspects something is not right, Orlins, the department’s spokesman, said.

 In cities across the country, illegal apartments often are not found until it’s too late, said Robert Neale, a vice president of the International Code Council, which publishes safety codes adopted by states and government agencies nationwide.

-“Typically, local fire services don’t do any inspection of single-family homes or duplexes,” he said.
+“Typically local fire services don’t do any inspection of single-family homes or duplexes,” he said.
 “They typically only find illegal apartments when there’s a tragedy.”

 Privacy concerns block inspectors from checking every single-family home for hazards, said Robert Solomon, a manager at the National Fire Protection Association, which also sets safety standards.

 “It’s the ‘man’s home is his castle’ provision,” he said.